Sandra Bullock: Success with limited work (2015–present)

-Other endeavours
+Other endeavors

 Business ventures

 Bullock owns the production company Fortis Films, through which she has served as a producer for several of her star vehicles, including Hope Floats (1998), Miss Congeniality (2000), Two Weeks Notice (2002) and Miss Congeniality 2: Armed and Fabulous (2005), as well as for the sitcom George Lopez (2002–2007).
 Her father, John Bullock, was the company's CEO and her sister, Gesine Bullock-Prado, is the former president.
 The company is headquartered in Austin, Texas, and West Hollywood, California.

 In November 2006, Bullock founded an Austin, Texas, restaurant named Bess Bistro which was located on West 6th Street.
 She later opened another business, Walton's Fancy and Staple, across the street in a building she extensively renovated.
 Walton's is a bakery, upscale restaurant, and floral shop that also offers services including event planning.
 After almost nine years in business, Bess Bistro closed on September 20, 2015.